Comparing the Alaskan Malamute vs Siberian Husky. Are they really different?

 Malamutes have some similar tendencies.
 But it’s much easier to stop this kind of behavior with them.

-Husky vs Alaskan Malamute: Which Dog Makes Better Companion?
+Husky vs Alaskan Malamute: Which Dog Makes a Better Companion?

 Again, a Husky will likely be a better fit for large families with multiple pets and children.
 Given the lonelier mentality of the Malamute, this breed is best suited for single owners or small families without too many animals.